bbauska/CSS-Notes4Pros/README.md

 > (0,0) and P3 is at (1,1), which menas that the parameters passed to
 > the cubic-bezier function can only be between 0 and 1.
 >
-> If you pass parameters which aren\'t in this interval the function
+> If you pass parameters which aren&apos;t in this interval the function
 > will default to a linear transition.
 >
 > Since cubic-bezier is the most flexible transition in CSS, you can